mlaradji/worker/DESIGN.md

 # Stop the job with id 5a2e.
 This blocks until the job is no longer running.
 worker-cli stop 5a2e # no output if successful

-# Stream STDOUT logs for 5a2e.
+# Stream logs for 5a2e.
 This is blocking if job is still running.
-worker-cli logs stdout 5a2e --follow
+worker-cli logs 5a2e
 ```

 ### Authentication